Chebyshev

 |

-Chebyshev is a header-only C++ testing framework designed for testing scientific software and scientific computing libraries.
-It is part of the larger Theoretica project, a mathematical library that is thoroughly tested using Chebyshev.
+Chebyshev is a header-only C++ testing framework specialized in testing scientific software and scientific computing libraries.
+It was originally developed to test the larger Theoretica project.
 The framework is composed of three modules: a prec

 module for precision testing, a benchmark